Progress Singapore Party: 2020 general election

-On 4 November 2019, PSP called for an opposition alliance meeting which representatives from seven opposition political parties attended.
-It was a private meeting.
-According to Tan, the meeting was to discuss future plans and to get to the members of the various parties to get to know one another.

-On 9 November 2019, Progress Singapore Party began its second island-wide walkabout.
-About 220 party members and volunteers took buses and trains to travel around the island.
+On 4 November, the PSP called for an opposition alliance meeting, privately attended by representatives from seven opposition political parties.
+According to Tan, the meeting was to discuss future plans and to introduce members of different parties to one another.
+On 9 November, the party began its second island-wide walkabout, involving about 220 members and volunteers.

-On 12 January 2020, the party had their second door-to-door house visits at West Coast GRC which was led by Tan and joined by more than 200 members and volunteers.
+On 12 January 2020, the party held its second series of door-to-door house visits in West Coast GRC, led by Tan and joined by more than 200 members and volunteers.
 The event involved 22 teams and covered 50 residential blocks.
-A walkabout of about 40 members was also conducted in 2019 within the same GRC.
+A walkabout of about 40 members had been conducted in 2019 within the same constituency.